-Did you know that most of the fruits and vegetables you harvest from your garden are provided courtesy of bees?
-One-third of crops in the U.S. are pollinated by honeybees, the wasp’s less aggressive cousin.
+The honeybees have arrived!
+The queens and her workers took up residence on April 22 in the three hives built just for them in the District’s Garden Plots.
+They will be busy this summer pollinating the plants in the Garden Plots and surrounding areas.
+Most fruits and vegetables you harvest from your garden are provided courtesy of bees.
+One-third of crops we eat in the U.S. are pollinated by honeybees, the wasp’s less aggressive cousin.
 Unfortunately, since 2006, billions of honeybees have died worldwide.
-Scientists don’t know exactly why it’s happening but suspect that a combination of viruses, parasites, pesticides, habitat loss and stress all may be factors.
+Scientists don’t know exactly why it’s happening but suspect that a combination of viruses, parasites, pesticides, habitat loss and stress may all be factors.
 Colony Collapse Disorder, or CCD, has scientists, farmers and even economists very concerned.
-By adding four honeybee hives to the District’s Garden Plots we’re increasing the local bee population and helping to ensure this area has enough pollinators to keep your garden plots blooming all season long!
+By adding three honeybee hives to the Garden Plots we’re increasing the local bee population and helping to ensure that your garden has enough pollinators to keep blooming all season long!

 If you have further questions about the honey bees at the Garden Plots, please contact Danielle Hlava at 630-848-5040.

 Did you know that community gardening has multiple benefits that are felt and seen not only by the gardeners themselves, but that are enjoyed by an entire community?
 The primary benefits of community gardening include: